dotnet/core-setup/Documentation/design-docs/native-hosting.md

 * `argc` and `argv` - the command line - optional, if `argc` is `0` then `argv` is ignored.
 * `app_path` - path to the application (the managed `.dll`) to run.
 This can be `nullptr` if the app is specified in the command line arguments.
 * `parameters` - additional parameters - see `hostfxr_initialize_parameters` for details.
 (Could be made optional potentially)
 * `host_context_handle` - output parameter.
 On success receives an opaque value which identifies the initialized host context.
-The handle should be closed by calling `hostfxr_shutdown`.
+The handle should be closed by calling `hostfxr_close`.
 This function can only be called once per-process.
 It's not supported to run multiple apps in one process (even sequentially).

-This function will fail if there already is a CoreCLR running in the process.
+This function will fail if there already is a CoreCLR running in the process as it's not possible to run two app in a single process.

 *Note: This is effectively a replacement for `hostfxr_main_startupinfo` and `hostfxr_main`.
 Currently it is not a goal to fully replace these APIs because they also support SDK commands which are special in lot of ways and don't fit well with the rest of the native hosting.
 There's no scenario right now which would require the ability to issue SDK commands from a native host.
 That said nothing in this proposal should block enabling even SDK commands through these APIs.*